The Gods We Can Touch: Critical reception

 The Gods We Can Touch was met with critical acclaim upon release.
 At Metacritic, which assigns a normalised score out of 100 to ratings from publications, the album received a mean score of 81 based on 9 reviews, indicating "universal acclaim".

 The Line of Best Fit writer Tom Williams praised the album as an "ethereal masterpiece" and stated that Aurora's sound is "like heaven on Earth."
 Steven Loftin of Dork called Aurora on the album "exciting as she is intriguing" and makes the "world feels like a better place."
 Clash's Finlay Holden called the record "high-reaching" and noted that the themes of "angry, celebratory, wallowing and cathartic energies exhibit themselves in a maximalist way."
-Ben Hogwood from musicOMH states that the record consisted of "futuristic production and intriguing, sometimes daring melodies" despite being rooted in a "deep and very distant past."
+Ben Hogwood from MusicOMH states that the record consisted of "futuristic production and intriguing, sometimes daring melodies" despite being rooted in a "deep and very distant past."

 Chris Hamilton-Peach of DIY writes that "Aurora's celestial spark remains her calling card" on the album.
 Gigwise writer Tom Taylor sees Aurora as she "experiments with genre in her joyful new album" while also being reliant on "high-energy, electro-pop anthems."
 Andrew Trendell of NME notes that the record "seizes the opportunity to take the world on and fight with all her power" and is loaded with "idiosyncratic quirks and enchanting notions."
 Hayden Godfrey from Under the Radar felt that the record showcases Aurora's "glorious highs and careful lows" towards the production.
-Ewan Gleadow from Cult Following says that Aurora "relies entirely on the fascinatingly lucid vocal range she holds."
 According to Marcy Donelson from AllMusic, the record only expands on Aurora's "already mystical bearing."

+Awards and nominations

 Commercial performance

-Upon its release, The Gods We Can Touch became the third most-streamed album on Spotify that week with over 60 million streams on the platform.
-The album debuted atop the Norwegian VG-lista chart, marking Aurora's second number one on the chart.
-In the United States, the record peaked at numbers six and 56 on Billboards Top Heatseekers and Top Current Album Sales charts, respectively.
+Upon its release, the album became the third most-streamed album debut on Spotify that week with over 60 million streams on the platform.
+The album debuted atop the Norwegian VG-lista Topp 40 Album with first-week sales of 2,300 units, marking Aurora's second number one on the chart.
+In the United Kingdom, the record peaked at number eight on the UK Albums Chart with 4,000 album-equivalent units, earning her first top 10 in the country.